-Argument in Support: The California Association for Adult Day Services writes, "We are writing in support of your AB 1500. ...the cost of starting up or renovating a facility suited to serving medically or cognitively complex and physically impaired elderly is prohibitive for most community-based non-profits.
-Access to capital is a major barrier to continuing or expanding these invaluable services.
-AB 1500 is a solution to a real and growing problem.
+Argument in Support: The California Association for Adult Day Services writes, "We are writing in support of AB 2025, which would help non-profit organizations obtain much needed capital to build or renovate state licensed Adult Day Health Care Centers, Adult Day Program centers or PACE organizations through a voter approved General Obligation Bond.
+As you know, the cost of starting up or renovating a facility suited to serving medically or cognitively complex and physically impaired elderly is prohibitive for most community-based non-profits.
+Access to capital is a major barrier to continuing or expanding these invaluable services. ...